Crymepunk/rajikaru-bot/README.md

   neko       Sends a random catperson image.
 (Not Started On) owoify     Owoifies your text.
 (Not Started On) pat        Pats the pinged member.
 (Not Started On) say        Says the message you tell it to say.
-(Not Started On) slap       Slaps the pinged member.
+(WIP) slap       Slaps the pinged member.
 (Not Started On) ban        Ban's member kick       Kick's member